International reactions to the 2016 United States presidential election: Philippines

 President Rodrigo Duterte offered "warm congratulations" to Trump and looks forward to working with him to enhance relations, according to a statement by Presidential Communications Secretary Martin Andanar.
 Duterte also told a gathering of Filipinos in Kuala Lumpur during his Malaysian visit said that he "[does not] want to fight because Trump is there."
-(Duterte previously had a war of words with incumbent US President Barack Obama due to the latter's criticism of Duterte's war on drugs.)
+(Duterte previously had a war of words with incumbent U.S. President Barack Obama due to the latter's criticism of Duterte's war on drugs.)
 He then congratulated Trump and greeted him: "Mabuhay ka!
 [May you live!]".

 Saudi Arabia

 King Salman bin Abdulaziz Al Saud congratulated Trump and affirmed Saudi Arabia's aspiration to promote the historical and strategic relations with the United States and work together to bring peace and stability to the Middle East and the world, as well-wishing the American people further progress and prosperity under his leadership.